 Website: The University of Iowa

-In 1991, he was presented with the Distinguished Scholar Award by the National Association for Gifted Children; in 1995, the Alumni Achievement Award presented by the School of Education, University of Wisconsin-Madison; in 2000, the State of Iowa Regents Award for Faculty Excellence; in 2002, received the President’s Award from the National Association for Gifted Children; in 2008, the Michael J. Brody Award for Faculty Excellence in Service from The University of Iowa; in 2012, the Hancher-Finkbine Medallion for Faculty from The University of Iowa, and the Ann Isaacs Founder’s Memorial Award presented by the National Association for Gifted Children; in 2013, received the International Award for Research presented by the World Council for Gifted and Talented Children; and 2018, the Distinguished Alumni Award for Faculty from The University of Iowa.
+He has presented a number of research papers at national and international conferences and has been a keynote speaker on numerous occasions.
+In 1991, he was presented with the Distinguished Scholar Award by the National Association for Gifted Children; in 1995, he received the Alumni Achievement Award presented by the School of Education, University of Wisconsin-Madison.
+In 2002 received the President’s Award from the National Association for Gifted Children and in 2012 and the Ann Isaacs Founder’s Memorial Award, presented by the National Association for Gifted Children (2012).
+In 2013, he received the International Award for Research presented by the World Council for Gifted and Talented Children.